jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 45:
+I added code to clean the shader files of any non-ascii characters.
+Hopefully, this will help AMD cards load the shaders with no issues.

+## Version 44:
+I changed how decals are loaded.
+They are only loaded if they are used.
+This is dynamic so adding a new decal with an unused texture will cause a slight delay while the decal is being loaded.
+This version might cause problems so I am leaving version 42 on GitHub and it should be used if this one fails.
+Cleaning out the wot_temp folder might help if the app crashes at startup.
+Cleaning this folder should be done every time WoT adds or changes tank models!

 ## Version 43:
 Decals are now on the terrain.
 You can edit and save changes to them.
 The decals come from the game's pkg files and use PBR to shade them.
 I am leaving version 42 GitHub incase this version is unusable by anyone.